-Against backdrop, the Bank made this disbursements for business modernization of \$2.08 trillion, representing a slight growth of 2.3% compared to the 2022 performance.
-Thanks to the strong dynamics of lines such as Competitive SMEs, MinCIT, it in partnership with achieved disbursements for modernization of \$310,199 million in the last four months of the year, serving 3,232 MSMEs.
+Against this backdrop, the Bank made disbursements for business modernization of \$2.08 trillion, representing a slight growth of 2.3 % compared to the 2022 performance.
+Thanks to the strong dynamics of lines such as Competitive SMEs, in partnership with MinCIT, it achieved disbursements for modernization of \$310,199 million in the last four months of the year, serving 3,232 MSMEs.